dotnet/docs/docs/architecture/modern-web-apps-azure/test-asp-net-core-mvc-apps.md

 ## Functional testing ASP.NET Core apps

 For ASP.NET Core applications, the `TestServer` class makes functional tests fairly easy to write.
-You configure a `TestServer` using a `WebHostBuilder` directly (as you normally do for your application), or with the `WebApplicationFactory` type (available since version 2.1).
-You should try to match your test host to your production host as closely as possible, so your tests will exercise behavior similar to what the app will do in production.
+You configure a `TestServer` using a `WebHostBuilder` directly (as you normally do for your application) or with the `WebApplicationFactory` type (available since version 2.1).
+Try to match your test host to your production host as closely as possible, so your tests will exercise behavior similar to what the app will do in production.
 The `WebApplicationFactory` class is helpful for configuring the TestServer's ContentRoot, which is used by ASP.NET Core to locate static resource like Views.

 You can create simple functional tests by creating a test class that implements IClassFixture\<WebApplicationFactory\<TEntry>> where TEntry is your web application's Startup class.
 With this in place, your test fixture can create a client using the factory's CreateClient method: